-On the second day of Christmas, there was a slightly spicy, tart, and fizzy Rum Mule cocktail.
+On the second day of Christmas, there was a slightly spicy, tart, and fizzy Christmas Rum Mule cocktail.
 It’s easy to make in a pitcher, and the garnishes of lime, rosemary, and cranberry make it the most festive of Christmas libations.
-This Rum Mule cocktail only requires a few ingredients and about five minutes to mix together, and it is guaranteed to please.
+This Christmas Rum Mule cocktail only requires a few ingredients and about five minutes to mix together, and it is guaranteed to please.

-Although not a traditional mule by any means, this Rum Mule gets its name from the similar ingredients in a Moscow Mule, except rum is substituted for the vodka.
-You could definitely use vodka instead, and then call it a Christmas or Holiday Mule.
+Although not a traditional mule by any means, this Christmas Rum Mule gets its name from the similar ingredients in a Moscow Mule, except rum is substituted for the vodka.
+You could definitely use vodka instead, and then call it a Holiday Mule.
 You can also use a variety of ginger ale or ginger beer for this recipe.
 The kind I use is Buffalo Rock.
 Despite the label, Buffalo Rock is more of a ginger beer (meaning it’s much darker and spicier than its ginger ale counterparts).
 Other types of ginger beer or ale I’d recommend are Barritt’s (I really like how light in color this one is) or Vernor’s.

 The beauty of this cocktail is its simplicity.
-You mix the ingredients in a pitcher, put it in the fridge to chill, and serve over ice when it’s time to party, just serve it over ice.
+You mix the ingredients in a pitcher, put it in the fridge to chill, and when it’s time to party, just serve it over ice.
 There’s no shaking or fussiness or anything that makes hosting a shindig stressful.
 Just mix, serve and enjoy.

 The Christmas Mule Cocktail is a tasty and festive holiday drink with rum, ginger beer, lime, and garnished with rosemary and cranberries.

 - 1 liter dark and spicy ginger ale I use Buffalo Rock

 - 1 1/2 cups dark rum